 Please submit copies of your latest transcript or your semester result slips while we await the originals from your University.

-The original / certified true copy of the transcript for candidates with qualifications other than those from NUS would be requested at the point when the offer of admission is made.
+The original / certified true copy of the transcript for candidates with qualifications other than those from NUS are to reach the Department Office by the application closing date.
 This must be sent DIRECTLY from the issuing University to NUS, enclosed in an official SEALED envelope with its flap bearing the security seal of the University and the signature of the Registrar or representative.
+Applications will not be considered if the documents are not received.

 Yes, you can.
 Please indicate your order of preference.
 There is no limit to the number of applications you may apply to.
 An application number will be assigned to you when you create a new online application.
 If you are successful in more than one application, you can choose only one programme to register with.

-You may make changes online while it is in Draft.
-Once you have clicked “submit”, you will not be able to make changes.
-If you have not posted out the materials, you may handwrite the correct/missed out information on the printed application form.
+You may make changes online while it is in “Draft” stage.
+Once you have clicked “Submit”, you will not be able to make changes.
+You would have to contact the Department Office for the proposed changes.

 You will not be able to submit your application online after the system closes.
-For the physical sets, we will only process applications received by us before the deadline.
 Late applications will not be processed and NO extensions of deadline will be granted.

 For MEng/EngD/PhD, deferment of admission is not encouraged.
 You are advised to apply only when you are ready.
 Should an unforeseen situation arise that requires you to defer your admission, you may forward your request, with reasons, to the Department for their consideration.